coopnorge/interview-backend/docs/INDEX.md

 data comes into the API you implemented in *Part One*.
 Write at least one unit test that verifies that your solution works.

-The solution should output a log message to STDOUT once per second with:

 The solution should:
 - Output a log message to STDOUT once per second